Should You Hire a Second Photographer? Here’s a Handy Checklist

 Are many of the guests your parents’ friends?

 This is often the case for cultural weddings, or a wedding for which your parents are helping to pay.
 From past experience, sometimes half of the guest list might be friends of your folks.
 In this case, having a second or even a third dedicated to them is nice so they feel taken care of.

 But guess what?
 You don’t have to decide at booking!

-JTPA has a team photographers on hand to service all your needs!
-With a combined 30+ years of experience shooting weddings, our independent studios have spent the last ten+ years collaborating.
-What’s more, we have both have built connections with many trusted local Seattle area and PNW photographers to second for us.
-If you’re looking for comprehensive, experienced and most importantly authentic, documentary coverage of your wedding, shoot us an email!
-Our 2022 is almost booked up with bandwidth for no more than ten more weddings.
-Hit us up soon!
+JTPA has THREE photographers on hand to service all your needs!
+Brandon, Kelly and I have a combined 24 years of experience shooting weddings, having spent the last two years collaborating.
+What’s more, we have all built connections with many trusted local Seattle area and PNW photographers to second for us.
+If you’re looking for comprehensive, experienced and most importantly authentic, photojournalistic coverage of your wedding, contact us!

 Excited to learn More?